Loikas/MinecraftPlugins/README.md

 # ExpandedEnchants
-The spigot project to make Echantments+ available for spigot and paper servers.
+The spigot project to make Echantment+ available for spigot and paper servers.
 With a few added bonusses

 ## Manage permissions